Chapter Twenty One

 “It is set in Los Angeles, but the character travels the world.
-I started thinking of my own story, then morphed it from a girl who’s parents pimp her out to one who is twelve, her parents’ neglect allows her to do as she pleases.
+I started thinking of my own story, then morphed it from a girl whose parents pimp her out to one who is twelve, her parents’ neglect allows her to do as she pleases.
 She quickly discovers that men and women will pay for her company, she takes full advantage.
-Inside of a year, she’s got stacks of cash she locks in a safe, too young to open a bank account, and too slick to let her parents know about the money.
-When she’s fourteen, her parents mysteriously disappear, courtesy of our protagonist and she’s co-opted their bank and brokerage accounts.
+Inside of a year, she has stacks of cash in a safe, too young to open a bank account and too slick to let her parents know about the money.
+When she is fourteen, her parents mysteriously disappear courtesy of our protagonist and she has co-opted their bank and brokerage accounts.
 Online nobody knows your age.
 In the course of her self-employment as an escort, there is blackmail, murder and mayhem.”

 Chloe, “Sounds delicious, can’t wait to read it.”

 “First draft is done, I sent it off to the editor, you can read the draft if you wish, it’s on my laptop, a word file called Child Escort.
 I have not decided on a title, sometimes the editor thinks up something good.”

 Nikko, “Sounds like something the young Chloe Moretz would have played in a movie.”

 Amaya, “Yes, and I think this one will get optioned for a film, it is a great vehicle for a new young star, like Natalie Portman in The Professional, or Moretz in Kick Ass.”

 Zi, “I’ve never seen Kick Ass.”

 “Great, we can watch it after dinner, it’s not bad, more like cartoon violence.”